 A number of things have led to the creation of the round brilliant cut.
 First and foremost was the diamond discovery in South Africa during the 1860’s.
 This discovery propelled South Africa into the largest supplier of quality diamonds in the world.

 Advancements in equipment, techniques, plus the increased supply led to what some experts believe to be a perfect diamond.

 What to Expect with an Antique Engagement Ring

 Antique diamond cutters worked with the gem to get the best color.
 While a modern diamond reflects light back out causing a sparkle or fire.
 The antique diamond draws you into the matrix, capturing the light to give off a warm glow.

 The European cut is actually similar to the round brilliant, also made with 58 facets.
 But there are several differences which change the play of light.
-First the Table Cut on the European isn’t as wide, and the crown is taller.
-Also the facets on the pavilion are shorter and wider.
+First, the Table Cut on the European isn’t as wide, and the crown is taller.
+Also, the facets of the pavilion are shorter and wider.

 Yet the most notable difference is the larger Cutlet.
 When looking into an Old European you will notice the small seemingly round circle near the center of the gem.

 Developed in the 1890’s the Old European was the first truly round diamond.
 With the invention of a steam-powered lathe, the bruting process became more precise.
 Enabling Master Cutters to transform the Old Mine Cuts into a round European Cut.

 While the European cut did improve on the old Mine Cut, diamonds were still mostly hand cut.
 Giving each Gem its own personality with slight imperfections in symmetry from facet to facet.
 An excellent choice for an antique engagement ring.